Getty Center – J. Paul Getty Museum

-The Getty Center, together with the Getty Villa, is one of the two venues of the Getty Museum in Los Angeles; it is dedicated to European and American art dating from the Middle Ages to the present.
+The Getty Center is one of the two venues of the Getty Museum in Los Angeles, together with the Getty Villa.
+While the Villa is focused on ancient art, the Getty Center is dedicated primarily to European and American art from the Middle Ages to the 20th century.

 The permanent collection on view at the Getty Center comprises paintings, sculptures, drawings, photographs, manuscripts, and works of decorative arts.

-The painting galleries showcase works dating from the Middle Ages to the 19th century, mostly by European artists, including Simone Martini, Fra Angelico, Carpaccio, Mantegna, Goya, Rembrandt, Titian, Veronese, Van Dick, Rubens, El Greco, Tiepolo, Canaletto, Poussin, Cézanne, Monet, Degas, Manet, Toulouse-Lautrec, and Van Gogh, just to name a few.
+The painting galleries present works dating from the Middle Ages to the 19th century and mostly by European artists, including masterpieces by Simone Martini, Fra Angelico, Carpaccio, Andrea Mantegna, Francisco Goya, Rembrandt, Titian, Veronese, Anthony Van Dick, Rubens, El Greco, Tiepolo, Canaletto, Nicolas Poussin, Paul Cézanne, Claude Monet, Edgar Degas, Édouard Manet, Henri de Toulouse-Lautrec, and Vincent Van Gogh, to name just a few.

-The sculpture and decorative arts galleries display mostly 17th – 18th century French and Italian works.
+The sculpture and decorative arts galleries mostly feature 17th – 18th century French and Italian works.

-The drawings collection includes works by Leonardo da Vinci, Michelangelo, Rembrandt, Van Gogh, and Seurat, among many others.
+The drawings collection includes pieces by Leonardo da Vinci, Michelangelo, Rembrandt, Van Gogh, and Seurat, among others.

 Finally, the museum holds an exceptional collection of European manuscripts and illuminated books.

 The Gerry Center is renowned for its diverse program of activities, which includes temporary exhibitions, educational courses and workshops, talks, screenings, concerts, and live performances.

 The center also includes a restaurant, four cafes, and five stores.
 Picnicking is permitted in the central garden, south pavilion terrace, and museum courtyard.